Skip to main content

 • The Genetic Information Nondiscrimination Act (GINA) ∞ This is the most specific regulation in the context of your question.
 GINA establishes a firm boundary, making it illegal for an employer to offer any financial incentive in exchange for an employee’s genetic information, which explicitly includes family medical history.

-So, to directly address your question ∞ abstaining from requesting does not unlock a higher tier of financial incentives.
+So, to directly address your question ∞ abstaining from requesting genetic information does not unlock a higher tier of financial incentives.
 Instead, it is a fundamental requirement for legal compliance.
 GINA’s prohibition is absolute.
 An employer cannot offer you money for your family’s health history.

-Therefore, the maximum incentive is determined by other factors, primarily the structure of the and its connection to the company’s health plan, as governed by HIPAA and the ADA.
+Therefore, the maximum incentive is determined by other factors, primarily the structure of the wellness program and its connection to the company’s health plan, as governed by HIPAA and the ADA.
 Not asking for genetic data is the price of entry for a compliant program, it is not a ticket to a larger reward.

 The legal limits on wellness incentives are primarily defined by the program’s design and its connection to a health plan, not by the exclusion of genetic questions.